 Looking for Victron protocol documentation?
 Read our Data communication whitepaper as well.

-While being a very successful product for us in its standard configuration, the CCGX can also be a perfect platform for many other projects.
+While being a very successful project for us in its standard configuration, the Venus OS, and compatible hardware platforms can also be the perfect platform for many other projects.
 Such as:

 In case you want to develop something, please share your thoughts with us.
 We want to help making it a success, and preferably also include it in our main repositories and images.